skydoves/sandwich/README.md

 ```

 ### Operator for coroutines
-If we want to operate and delegate a suspension lambda to the operator, we can use the `suspendOperator` extension and `ApiResponseSuspendOperator` class.
+If you want to operate and delegate a suspension lambda to the operator, you can use the `suspendOperator` extension and `ApiResponseSuspendOperator` class as the examples below:

 #### ViewModel
-We can use suspension functions like `emit` in the `success` lambda.
+You can use suspension functions like `emit` in the `success` scope.

 ```kotlin
 flow {
   disneyService.fetchDisneyPosterList().suspendOperator(